Tristan Brusch – On the Delusion

 Pop music with depth

 Great pop music with depth, but not afraid of the grand gesture and harmony.
 That’s what distinguishes Tristan Brusch‘s songs.
-His new album “Am Wahn” will be released on 24 March.
-In autumn, the songwriter, musician, singer and poet, who brings famous colleagues like Jacques Brel or Serge Gainsbourg to mind, will go on tour with it.
+On March 24, his new album “Am Wahn” was released.
+Now the songwriter, musician, singer and poet, who brings famous colleagues like Jacques Brel or Serge Gainsbourg to mind, will go on tour with it.

 Unambiguous and ambiguous lyrics